All Episodes

 Those were not considered one of the sovereign nation states composing the Union.

-And there was no such thing as this US citizen up until right now.
+So if you weren't born in a state, you had no citizenship and there was no such thing as this US citizen up until right now.

 And we're going to talk about what they're talking about here.

-Then all the Negro race who had been recently been made free men, referring to the 13th, 14th, and 15th Amendments, were still not only not citizens, but were incapable of becoming so by anything short of an amendment to the Constitution.
+Then all the Negro race who had been recently made free men referring to the thirteenth, fourteenth and fifteenth amendments were still not only not citizens, but were incapable of becoming so by anything short of an amendment to the constitution to remove this difficulty primarily and to establish a clear and comprehensive definition of citizenship,

-The first clause of the first section was framed, referring to the first clause of the first section of the 14th Amendment.
+which should declare what should constitute citizenship of the United States and also citizenship of a state, the first clause of the first section was framed referring to the first clause of the first section of the 14th Amendment.

 So the first observation we have to make on this clause, meaning this clause, is that it puts at rest both the questions which we stated to have been the subject of differences of opinion.

-If you're still confused, here's where he gives it to you, that its main purpose was to establish the citizenship of the Negro can admit of no doubt.
+If you're still confused, here's where he gives it to you that its main purpose was to establish the citizenship of the Negro can admit of no doubt.

-It is that the distinction between citizenship of the United States and citizenship of a state is clearly recognized and established.
+and nobody knows even where to look and this is the case right the next observation is more important in view of the arguments of counsel in the present case it is that the distinction between citizenship of the United States and citizenship of a state is clearly recognized and established.

 Not only may a man be a citizen of the United States without being a citizen of a state, but an important element is necessary to convert the former into the latter.